-Use a frost date calendar as a gardening guide to know the average first and last dates of frost in spring and fall measured over a 30-year period in your local area.
+Use a frost date calendar as a gardening guide to know the average last frost date in spring and first frost date in fall.
+The data is measured over a 30-year period in your local area.

 Frost dates help us know when to plant vegetables and flowers in the garden and when to protect plants from frost.

 When you know your average last frost date, you'll know the best time to plant your vegetable garden in spring.
 As a general guideline, experts recommend you plant your vegetable and annual flower gardens two weeks after your last frost date.
 Gardeners use the date of first frost to plant fall vegetable and flower gardens.